-We are super excited to have teamed up with ASOS Marketplace to launch an exclusive festival themed boutique.
+We are super excited to have teamed up yet again with ASOS Marketplace to launch a winter fashion boutique.
 The collection features a range of vintage clothes and accessories which were hand-picked from our stores just for you.

 You can shop the range over on ASOS Marketplace now.
 So what are you waiting for?
-Go and treat yourself and be sure to tag us in your best festival looks using #MyBarnardosFind.
+Go and treat yourself and be sure to tag us in your vintage finds using #MyBarnardosFind.